The Liturgical Year PDF files

 As the book was written in the 1800s you may not be familiar with some of the seasons.
 For instance in the New Order Time after Pentecost is called Ordinary Time.
 I chose not to change anything as the older naming is more traditional and I think it will be good for people to familiarize themselves with the Traditional Rites of the Church.

 This cycle of the Liturgical year is essentially the life of Christ made present in time again.
-Just as the Mass is a "representation" of the Sacrifice of Christ on the Cross, so the Liturgical Year is a "representation" of the whole life of Christ.
+Just as the Mass is a "re-presentation" of the Sacrifice of Christ on the Cross, so the Liturgical Year is a "representation" of the whole life of Christ.
 We are there at His Conception, birth, naming and Circumcision, his Transfiguration, and His sorrowful death on the Cross.
 We get to rejoice with Him in the Resurrection and have our faith made stronger through the Ascension.
 In short we accompany Christ through his life every year through the Liturgical Year.

 Abbot Marmion, a great spiritual writer said that by meditating on the Liturgical year we obtain a different grace each day depending on the Feast for that day.
 So the grace given to us on Easter is different than that given to us on Christmas.
 So by following the liturgical year we can obtain that special grace on each day as God wants to give it to us.
 Certainly we can meditate on these mysteries on different days.
 Definitely we should meditate on the 15 Mysteries of the Most Holy Rosary of the Blessed Virgin Mary every day.
 But we are called to obey Holy Mother Church and so by following in a special way the Liturgical year we can obtain more graces because we are following along with Church.

 The next cycle is the Sanctoral Cycle.
 This includes all of the Saints and even some special events like the dedication of Saint John Lateran.
 Meditating on the lives of the saints is so important as each saint reflects the holiness of God in a different way.
 The holiness of Teresa of Avila is not the same as St Teresa of Liseux.
 One founded many monasteries, the other stayed in one her whole life and each of these saints can be imitated , with prudence, and learned from.
 Each has a unique life and story that we can learn from.
-The saints lead by example so we should followed their example.
+The saints lead by example so we should follow their example with proper discretion and spiritual direction.
 This should not strike us as a surprise that God would ordain the lives of the saints to be honored and remembered in a special way and for us to learn through their stories.
 The Bible teaches us the infallible Word of God without any error and yet it is almost completely in story form.
 We learn much from reading about what Christ did.
 The example of a holy life is priceless.

 In addition by studying each saint we study a different time in the Church.
 One could actually make a whole history class based on the history around each Saint.
-And what a wonderful history that would be.
+And what a wonderful history class that would be.

 The lives of the saints are interwoven into the set of books depending on the month of the Feast and the Month the Temporal Cycle covers.
 For instance the saints whose Feasts days are in early January or late December are in the Christmas book.